Master ensuite head with 5'

 each with room to install more.
 The fuel tanks built in under

-gallon black water tanks and the heads are 24 VDC with Macerator
+black water hold tanks and the heads are 24 VDC with Macerator

-and valve for over board empty when off shore or pumped at waste
+and valve for over board empty when off shore or they can be pumped

-Pilot house is open to aft deck and up about
+Pilot house is open to aft deck, about 3' high off aft deck and

 all open and has moon roof sliding hatches overhead as well as

 removable side windows.
 Main sail boom handled at the helm

 behind Captain’s seat with the electric winch control for head sails

 located on the front panel bulkhead.
 The aft radar arch was planned

 to have an extendable awning to provide aft upper deck shade.